trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 * [10-second block time](https://research-development.nomadic-labs.com/10-second-blocktime.html): Lower latency and faster finality on layer 1 without compromising decentralization or security.
 * [Data availability layer](https://research-development.nomadic-labs.com/paris-announcement.html#the-dal-activates-on-mainnet-boosting-smart-rollups-capacity): Boosting throughput and scalability of Smart Rollups.
 It enables Tezos Layer 1 to attest the publication of data living outside Layer 1 blocks, increasing by orders of magnitude the bandwidth of data attested by the Layer 1.
-* [Adaptive issuance, staking, and adaptive slashing](https://research-development.nomadic-labs.com/adaptive-issuance-paris.html): A major overhaul of Tezos Proof-of-Stake
+* [Adaptive issuance, staking, and adaptive slashing](https://research-development.nomadic-labs.com/adaptive-issuance-paris.html): A major overhaul of Tezos Proof-of-Stake, adapting the economics of tez to fit better with real-world usage, and to increase the chain security.
+The proposed mechanism ties the protocol’s regular issuance of tez to the ratio of staked tez over the total supply, in order to nudge the staked fund ratio towards a protocol-defined target.
 * [Further proof-of-stake refinements](https://research-development.nomadic-labs.com/paris-announcement.html#further-proof-of-stake-refinements): Simplified computation and faster updates of consensus rights.

 For more information, see the blog post from [Nomadic Labs](https://research-development.nomadic-labs.com/paris-announcement.html) and the [reference documentation](https://tezos.gitlab.io/protocols/019_paris.html).